- 0.1.1 Recording a content standard

 Note on manifestation: Description based on an imperfect copy; section of map missing at top, affecting text

-0.1.22.4 Resources for which the concept of perfect exemplar does not apply.
-If describing resources for which the concept of perfect exemplar does not apply, describe the resource as it is.
+0.1.22.4 Resources for which the concept of perfect copy does not apply.
+If describing resources for which the concept of perfect copy does not apply, describe the resource as it is.
 Such resources include unpublished items, such as manuscript maps and original works of art, as well as unique books or unique assemblages of published items, such as composite atlases.
 Use the mark of omission or supply a conjecture enclosed in square brackets to indicate lacunae as needed (see Transcription, 0.4.63.1).
-Make a Note on manifestation describing the imperfection of the resource in hand (see 220.127.116.11).
+Always make a Note on manifestation describing the imperfection of the resource in hand (see 18.104.22.168).

 0.1.3 Preferred source of information